PyO3/pyo3/guide/src/class.md

 ## Get Python objects from `pyclass`
-You sometimes need to convert your pyclass into Python object in Rust code(e.g., for testing it).
+You sometimes need to convert your `pyclass` into a Python object in Rust code (e.g., for testing it).

 You can use `PyClassShell<T>` or `Py<T>` for this purpose.